ahawkins/hawkins.io/_posts/2011-05-06-advanced_caching_in_rails.md

 ## CSRF and form\_authenticty\_token

 Rails uses a CSRF
-(Cross Site Request Forgery) token and a form authenticy token to protect your application aganist attacks.
+(Cross Site Request Forgery) token and a form authentic token to protect your application against attacks.
 These are generated per request and each pages get unique values each time.
 `protect_from_forgery` is added by default to `ApplicationController`.
 You may have run into the problem before.
 You may have tried to submit